Fortnite cybersecurity risk: Expert warns how game requires Android users to disable security feature

 Cluley said in a blog post on August 6: "I can understand Epic Games feeling mightily miffed that Google tries to take a 30 percent cut from any sales in its online store, but encouraging Android users to download apps from non-official sources is not a good idea."

-Unlike the locked-down iOS ecosystem, which requires unauthorized 'jailbreaking' to access software from anywhere other than the Apple App Store, Android's protection can easily be switched off.
-The option to install programs from "unknown sources" is in the settings menu and can be switched off by the user.
+Unlike the locked-down iOS ecosystem, which requires unauthorized 'jailbreaking' to access software from anywhere other than the Apple App Store, Android's protection can easily be turned off.
+The option to install programs from "unknown sources" is in the settings menu, and the user can turn it off.

 However, Google knows this can potentially lead to Android owners installing dangerous and malicious apps onto their phones.
 As such, users who allow access to unknown sources are warned: "Your phone and personal data are more vulnerable to attack by apps from unknown sources.
 You agree that you are solely responsible for any damage to your phone or loss of data that may result from using these apps."